ahrefs/react-alicante-workshop/README.md

 Proceed to run `npm run init` in order to download the workshop required packages from both npm and opam repositories.

+> [!IMPORTANT]
+>
+> This process will download, build and install the OCaml compiler, so it can
+> take at least 5 minutes or more, depending on the laptop and network capacity.

 ### Step 0 completion check

 Once all dependencies are installed, you should be able to run `npm run build`